Multi-Winner Voting with Approval Preferences: Apportionment

 \begin{apportionmentrule}[D'Hondt method\footnote{Victor D'Hondt (1841--1901) was a Belgian professor of law and active proponent of proportional representation \citep{d1885expose,d1878question}.
 The D'Hondt method is also known as Jefferson method.
 Thomas Jefferson (1743--1826) was president of the United States, and proposed this method to allocate seats in the House of Representatives to states.
-D'Hondt developed this method independently of Jefferson's earlier and largely similar proposal, and D'Hondt's proposal was specifically meant for proportional representation in parliaments.
+D'Hondt's proposal was specifically meant for proportional representation in parliaments.
+D'Hondt developed this method independently of Jefferson, even though Jefferson's proposal was earlier and largely similar.
 The name ``Jefferson method'' is typically used in the U.S., while ``D'Hondt method'' is prevalent in Europe. }] The D'Hondt method proceeds in $k$ rounds, in each round allocating one seat to some party.
-Consider round $r$, and let $s_i(r)$ be the number of seats that are currently assigned to party $C_i$; thus, $\sum_{i \in [p]}s_i(r) = r-1$.
-The D'Hondt method assigns the $r$-th seat to the party $C_i$ with the maximal ratio $\frac{n_i}{s_i(r) + 1}$ (using a tie-breaking order between parties if necessary). \end{apportionmentrule}
+Consider the $r$-th round, and let $s_i(r)$ be the number of seats that are currently assigned to party $C_i$; thus, $\sum_{i \in [p]}s_i(r) = r-1$.
+The D'Hondt method assigns the $r$-th seat to the party $C_i$ with the highest ratio $\frac{n_i}{s_i(r) + 1}$ (using a tiebreaking order between parties if necessary). \end{apportionmentrule}

 \begin{apportionmentrule}[Sainte-Lagu\"e\footnote{As it is the case with the D'Hondt/Jefferson method, this rule has been developed independently in Europe and in the U.S. and goes by different names: Sainte-Lagu\"e is used in Europe (in particular in the context of proportional representation in parliaments) and Webster is the name used in the U.S.\ literature.
 Sainte-Lagu\"e (1882--1950) was a French mathematician and proposed this method in 1910 \cite{sainte1910representation}.
-Daniel Webster (1782--1852) was a U.S.\ statesman and proposed this method in 1832 \cite{BaYo82a}.} method] The Sainte-Lagu\"e method is defined analogously, but in the $r$-th round it allocates the $r$-th seat to the party $C_i$ which maximizes the ratio $\frac{n_i}{2s_i(r) + 1}$. \end{apportionmentrule}
+Daniel Webster (1782--1852) was a U.S.\ statesman and proposed this method in 1832 \cite{BaYo82a}.} method] The Sainte-Lagu\"e method is defined analogously to the D'Hondt method, but in the $r$-th round it allocates the $r$-th seat to the party $C_i$ which maximises the ratio $\frac{n_i}{2s_i(r) + 1}$. \end{apportionmentrule}

+Both the D'Hondt and the Sainte-Lagu\"e method belong to the class of divisor methods.
+Divisor methods differ in the formula for the ratio used to distribute seats to parties.
+The aforementioned books by \citet{BaYo82a} and by \citet{Puke17} discuss this important class of apportionment methods in much more detail.